ozayduman/spring-data-specification/README.md

 This project shows how to use specification queries in spring data jpa.
-Simple usage is shown in  _`CustomerSpecificationRepositoryTest.java`_
+There are sample basic usages shown in  _`CustomerSpecificationRepositoryTest.java`_

 Sample Specification Usage:
 ```